bibleexchange/church_ministry__textbook/en/0101_introduction.md

 The leaders in the church should make sure that the people understand the Word of God and pray for them when they have trouble in life.

-1. Jesus went to all the villages teaching and preaching
+1. Jesus went to all the villages teaching and preaching (Matt.
+9:35; Mark 1:38-39)
 2. Paul was a teacher (I Tim.
 2:7; II Tim.
 1:11)
 3. The overseer is to be able to teach (I Tim.
 3:2)